-Economic Overview 2020/21
+Economic Overview 2021/22

 The performance of the Fund is largely determined by economic conditions and the movement in financial markets.
-The last 12 months has been impacted by the continuing COVID-19 pandemic and Governments reactions to it.
 The Gross Domestic Product (GDP) growth and inflation (as well as real rates) are key macroeconomic variables that influence LPPI's investment market outlook.
-Data in the financial year for some of the major economies were:
+Data in the financial year or some of the major economies were: